packetpunter/WiresharkSSLDecryption/README.md

 # A capture tool for TLS Traffic Analysis in Wireshark
 This tool sets an SSLKEYLOG file for Firefox to consume for storing temporary SSL/TLS keys for HTTPS sessions in Firefox.
 The file is relevant for wireshark to decrypt the TLS transactions, so we may run performance analysis on the HTTP streams.
+This tool will setup the key log file, start the capture for 60 seconds, and open firefox developer edition to the URL the specified website for analysis.
+It assumes the directory will be ~/investigations and makes directories based off Date and URL that is being investigated.

 ## Run on MacOS
 The script will run as follows in the newly default ZSH shell: